FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 		- Backup Magazine: (1 + 1 per stack) Projectile to Secondary Skill.
 		- Bison Steak: Increases Max HP by (25 + 25 per stack).
 		- Bolstering Lantern: For each Creature within (20m + 5m per stack), up to a max of (4 + 2 per stack) Creatures (Creatures inside you don't count), decrease the difficulty of your Dodge Roll by -1 to a minimum of 1 until 14 stacks are gained; every 14 stacks of this item, reset the Dodge Bonus and gain +1 Offensive Action.
-		- Bundle of Fireworks: Activating an interactable launches (8 + 4 per stack) fireworks that deal 37.5% Damage per-hit to the closest target.
+		- Bundle of Fireworks: Activating an interactable launches (8 + 4 per stack) fireworks that deal 37.5% Base Damage per-hit to the closest target.
 		- Bustling Fungus: Every Round Spent in Total Defence, at the start of your Turn heal all allies (including yourself) within (3m +1.5m per stack) by (4.5% + 2.25% per stack) of your Max HP 6 times.
 		- Cautious Slug: Increase HP Regen by (18 + 18 per stack ) HP every Round.
 		- Chronic Expansion: Killing an enemy increases your damage by (3% + 1% per stack), up to (10 + 5 per stack) for 2 Rounds.
 Dealing Damage refreshes the timer.
 		- Crowbar: Deal (75% + 75% per stack) damage to enemies above 90% health.
 		- Delicate Watch: Increase damage by (20% + 20% per stack).
 Taking damage that brings your HP below 25% your Max HP breaks this item.
-		- Elusive Antlers: Spawns 3 orbs of energy every (10 - 1 per stack) seconds, each reducing the Difficulty to Dodge by -1 up to (3 +1 per stack) times for 12 seconds/2 Rounds, while every 3 orbs consumed reduces the difficulty
+		- Elusive Antlers: Spawns 3 orbs of energy every (10 - 1 per stack) seconds, each giving +1 to the consumer's Dodge Bonus up to (3 + 1 per stack) times for 12 seconds/2 Rounds, while every 3 orbs consumed improves the user's Sprint Speed by 25%.
-		- Energy Drink:
+		- Energy Drink: Increases Sprint Speed by (25% + 25% per stack).
-		- Focus Crystal: Increase damage to enemies within 13m by (20% + 20% per stack)
+		- Focus Crystal: Increase damage to enemies within 13m by (20% + 20% per stack).
 		- Gasoline: Killing an enemy ignites all enemies within (12m + 4m per stack) for 150% Base Damage and applies the Burn Condition upon them.
 Additionally, enemies Burn for (150% + 75% per stack) Base Damage.
 		- Item Scrap, White: Does nothing.
 Prioritized when used with 3D Printers.
 		- Lens-Maker's Glasses: Your attacks have a (10% + 10% per stack) chance to Critically Strike, dealing double damage.